Uiedbook/JetPath/README.md

   <h1 align="center">JetPath</h1>

   <p align="center">
     JetPath 🚀 - Is a granular, fast and minimalist framework for Node, Deno and Bun.
-Embrace a new standard!!!
+Embrace new standards!!!
     <br/>
     <br/>
     <a href="https://github.com/uiedbook/JetPath#examples"><strong>Explore JetPath APIs »</strong></a>